 How Geothermal Works As the seasons move from spring to winter, temperature varies throughout the year.
-Some climates can vary from sweltering summers to cold winters; The Hudson Valley included.
+Some climates can vary from sweltering summers to freezing winters; The Hudson Valley included.
 Did you know there is a fairly constant temperature, regardless of climate or season, just below the ground?
 The Earth's crust absorbs 47% of the sun's heat (energy) and is sustained in the ground a few feet under the surface.
-WaterFurnace geothermal systems extract this free heat source with an earth loop.
+Our geothermal systems extract this free heat with an earth loop.
 This creative technology salvages the sun's heat supplying your home or office with central heating and cooling.
-Geothermal Heating During the heating cycle, a WaterFurnace geothermal heat pump uses the earth loop to draw heat from the ground.
-As the system draws heat from the loop it circulates it through a standard duct system as warm air.
-The same heat energy can also be used for a radiant floor system or domestic hot water heating.
-Geothermal Cooling The heating process is reversed in the cooling mode - creating cold, conditioned air throughout the home.
-Instead of pulling heat from the ground, heat is taken from the air in your home and either moved back into the earth loop, or used to preheat the water in your hot water tank.
+Geothermal Heating In the heating cycle, a geothermal heat pump utilizes the earth loop system to draw the heat from the ground.
+With delivery through a standard duct system, the geothermal system draws heat from the loops and distributes it as warm air.
+Other choices are available to use that same heat energy to provide hot water heating and radiant floor heat.
+Geothermal Cooling Cooling the air is just the reverse process used in the heating cycle.
+Warm air is driven by the geothermal heat pump into the ground.
+By removing the warm air, all that is left is cool air circulating throughout your home.
+There is no cost to heating your water during this process.
 For more information on how to get started with a geothermal system in the The Hudson Valley area, contact Verdae Geothermal.
 Start saving on your energy bills today.